shid0x/AiRose-online-tools/STL-Editor/readme.txt

 Multi-language Parsing: Supports parsing of multiple languages as defined in the STL file.
 Configurable Languages: Easily adjust which languages to parse and display.

+Code Structure
+The application is primarily contained within a single Python script, organized into several key sections and functions for clarity and maintainability.

+Main Sections:
+Imports:

+Import necessary modules and libraries.
+Utility Functions:

+read_bstr: Reads a length-prefixed string from a binary file.
+write_bstr: Writes a length-prefixed string to a binary file.
+Core Functions:

+parse_stl: Parses an STL file and extracts relevant data.
+write_stl: Writes data back to an STL file in the correct format.
+display_data_gui: Constructs and manages the GUI components.
+Event Handlers:

+update_treeview: Updates the Treeview based on search criteria.
+on_double_click: Handles editing of Treeview entries.
+Main Execution:

+main: Orchestrates the application flow, including file selection and GUI initialization.